Last Updated: July 10, 2024

 Kevin Winter/Getty Images

 Coleman was married and divorced twice during his life.
-In 1957, he got married to Ann Courtney.
+In 1957, he married Ann Courtney.
 They divorced in 1959.
 In 1961, he married Jean Hale.
 They remained together until 1984.
 Together, they had three children – Kelly, Randy, and Quincy – before divorcing.
-Coleman additionally has another child.
+Coleman additionally had one other child.

-Coleman is an avid tennis player.
-He has won numerous celebrity and charity tournaments.
-He mainly plays at the Riviera Country Club.
-Coleman resides in the Los Angeles neighborhood of Brentwood.
+Dabney was an avid tennis player.
+He won numerous celebrity and charity tournaments.
+He mainly played at the Riviera Country Club.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.